BatchLion/AgentMessage/README.md

 Notes:
 - Replace path/to/AgentMessage with your local absolute path to the AgentMessage package root (the one containing pyproject.toml).
-- Replace path/to/memory with your local absolute path of the environment variable AGENTMESSAGE_MEMORY_PATH, each agent should has its own memory path different from others'.
+- Replace path/to/Agent1/memory with your local absolute path of the environment variable AGENTMESSAGE_MEMORY_PATH, each agent should has its own memory path different from others'.
-- Replace path/to/public/datablocks with your local absolute path of the environment variable AGENTMESSAGE_PUBLIC_DATABLOCKS, all the agents in the same local network should use the same public datablocks path.AGENTMESSAGE_PUBLIC_DATABLOCKS.
+- Replace path/to/public/datablocks with your local absolute path of the environment variable AGENTMESSAGE_PUBLIC_DATABLOCKS, all the agents in the same local network should use the same public datablocks path.
 - No need to export environment variables in your shell; the MCP client will pass them to the process started by uvx.

 ## MCP Tools

-All tools are registered by AgentMessageMCPServer._setup_tools() in <mcfile name="mcp_server.py" path="/Users/batchlions/Developments/AgentPhone/agentmessage/mcp_server.py"></mcfile>.
+All tools are registered by AgentMessageMCPServer._setup_tools() in `mcp_server.py`.

 - register_recall_id(name?: string, description?: string, capabilities?: list) -> dict
-  - If identity exists in AGENTMESSAGE_MEMORY_PATH, returns it.
+  - If identity exists in `AGENTMESSAGE_MEMORY_PATH`, returns it.
   - Else requires all three params to create and persist a new identity.
   - Returns: { status, message, identity: {name, description, capabilities, did} }
-  - Backed by <mcfile name="identity/tools.py" path="/Users/batchlions/Developments/AgentPhone/agentmessage/identity/tools.py"></mcfile> and <mcfile name="identity/identity_manager.py" path="/Users/batchlions/Developments/AgentPhone/agentmessage/identity/identity_manager.py"></mcfile>.
+  - Backed by `identity/tools.py` and `identity/identity_manager.py`.

 - go_online() -> dict
-  - Publishes the current identity (from AGENTMESSAGE_MEMORY_PATH) into $AGENTMESSAGE_PUBLIC_DATABLOCKS/identities.db.
+  - Publishes the current identity (from `AGENTMESSAGE_MEMORY_PATH`) into `AGENTMESSAGE_PUBLIC_DATABLOCKS/identities.db`.
   - Returns: { status, message, published_identity: {...}, database_path }
-  - See <mcfile name="identity/tools.py" path="/Users/batchlions/Developments/AgentPhone/agentmessage/identity/tools.py"></mcfile>.
+  - See `identity/tools.py`.

 - collect_identities(limit?: int) -> dict
-  - Reads published identities from identities.db.
+  - Reads published identities from `identities.db`.
   - Returns: { status, total, identities: [{did,name,description,capabilities,created_at,updated_at}], database_path }

 - send_message(receiver_dids: list[str], message_data: dict, wait_for_replies: bool = True, poll_interval: int = 5, timeout: int = 300) -> dict
-  - Sends a message from the current agent to one or more receivers, validates receiver DIDs against identities.db, generates IDs/timestamps, persists into message_history.db.
+  - Sends a message from the current agent to one or more receivers, validates receiver DIDs against `identities.db`, generates IDs/timestamps, persists into `message_history.db`.
   - Message ID format: msg_{epoch_ms}_{sha256_prefix12}
   - Group ID format: grp_{sha256_prefix16} derived from sorted unique set of {sender_did + receiver_dids}
-  - If wait_for_replies is True, will wait for replies from receivers until timeout, the poll interval can be set.
-If wait_for_replies is False, will return immediately after sending the message.
+  - If wait_for_replies is `True`, will wait for replies from receivers until timeout, the poll interval can be adjusted.
+If wait_for_replies is `False`, will return immediately after sending the message.
   - Supports @ mentions: @all, @receiver_did, @receiver_name
   - Returns:
     {